 Union Square is close to two storied music venues.
 The three-floor Webster Hall hosts regular club nights and every kind of touring rock, pop, dance and rap act imaginable, from smaller independent outfits to big names like Wiz Khalifa and Capital Cities.
 The 150-year-old-plus building that holds Irving Plaza has served as a union meeting house and a community center for veterans of the Polish Army—but the site achieved its greatest fame after being converted into a rock music venue in 1978.
 Such acts as the Talking Heads, the Dave Matthews Band and the Red Hot Chili Peppers have played on its stage, and fans love the space's intimate setup.

 Find more live entertainment at the Daryl Roth Theatre.
-The venue, which is currently hosting the spectacular storytelling acrobatics of the Fuerza Bruta troupe, is actually three spaces in one: the main Daryl Roth Theatre; the smaller, more intimate DR2 Theatre, which often features local productions; and the D-Lounge, a cabaret located in the basement.
+The venue is actually three spaces in one: the main Daryl Roth Theatre; the smaller, more intimate DR2 Theatre, which often features local productions; and the D-Lounge, a cabaret located in the basement.

 Shops and Markets